 Where does Aflatoxins come from?

-Tropical conditions, rainy weather, wet feed and bedding give this fungus a perfect opportunity to grow.
+Tropical conditions, rainy weather, wet feed and damp or wet bedding or hay give this fungus a perfect opportunity to grow.
 Contamination of poultry feed by this fungus is fairly common.
-These poisons affect the birds liver, immune response to some diseases (thrush, sour crop, coccidiosis and others) is reduced.
+These poisons affect the birds liver and causes the birds immune response to some diseases (thrush, sour crop, coccidiosis and others) to be reduced which leaves the birds vulnerable to sickness and disease.

 Ducks, geese, and turkeys are very susceptible to Aflatoxin poisoning too.